Weights and Biases#

 • sign up for a Weights and Biases account here.

-• install the wandb python package and server:
+• install the wandb python package:

 pip install wandb